wso2/product-ei/product-scenarios/11-Asynchronous-message-processing/11.1-Decoupling-interacting-parties-across-time-and-space/11.1.1-Decouple-parties-using-JMS/readme.md

 ## Sample use case

-ESB will receive a HTTP message (a SOAP message), and place it in a Active MQ queue.
-Then ESB will poll messages of that queue and get the message and invoke the backend service.
+EI will receive a HTTP message (a SOAP message), and place it in a Active MQ queue.
+Then EI will poll messages of that queue and get the message and invoke the backend service.
 The reliability is handled by different Acknowledgement methods.